micz84/test-assignment1/README.md

 # Assignmet 1

-It was an assignment I did two years ago.
+It was an assignment I did in 2022 as a test assignment.

 I received a description of a level layout and game rules.